jadson-medeiros/order-app/README.md

 ```sh
 docker-compose up
 ```
-This will start the API and PostgreSQL database in Docker containers.
+This will start the API and SQL Server database in Docker containers.

 ### Additional Configuration
 - Ensure that the database connection settings are correct in the `api/appsettings.json` file.